-UNM is pleased to offer a new Masters online program in Space Systems Engineering, leading to an MS in Mechanical Engineering (MSME), beginning in Fall 2018.
+The University of New Mexico is pleased to offer a fully online master's program in Space Systems Engineering, leading to an Master of Science in Mechanical Engineering (MSME).
 This program is one of the first master's level space systems engineering programs in the country.
-The Space Systems Engineering concentration was developed with input from the Air Force Research Laboratory (AFRL) Space Vehicles Directorate to provide graduates with the advanced skills to further their career in the space systems industry.
+The Space Systems Engineering concentration was developed with input from the Air Force Research Laboratory (AFRL) Space Vehicles Directorate to provide graduates with the advanced skills to further their career in the aerospace industry.
 All courses for the Space Systems Engineering Managed Online Program are offered in an 8-week format.

 All applicants are expected to have college-level proficiency in English (reading and writing), programming and mathematics.
 Applicants should hold a bachelor's degree in an engineering-related field from an accredited university.

-Students who successfully complete the curriculum will be prepared for master's level engineering positions at the Department of Defense, NASA, and private sector space systems companies.
-Students will be prepared for space systems program career paths such as mission planning, project management, and spacecraft integration activities.
+Students who successfully complete the curriculum will be prepared for master's level engineering positions at the Department of Defense, NASA, and private sector aerospace companies.
+Students will be prepared for space systems program career paths such as:

 Students receiving an M.S. degree in Mechanical Engineering will: